palkan/logidze/README.md

 # Get copy of a record at a given time
 old_post = post.at(2.days.ago)

-# or revert the record itself to the previous state (without commiting to DB)
+# or revert the record itself to the previous state (without committing to DB)
 post.at!('201-04-15 12:00:00')

 # If no version found